 5. Attention to after-sales service

 Buying an apartment does not end the moment you are handed the keys.
-Therefore, it is very important that the developer offers an after-sales service that will help eliminate any deficiencies (finishing defects, etc.) or carry out certain necessary formalities before moving to a new apartment.
-Some developers have a customer support team that is responsible for water, electricity and gas, or property insurance.
+Therefore, the developer must offer an after-sales service that will help eliminate any deficiencies (finishing defects, etc.) or carry out certain necessary formalities before moving into a new apartment.
+Some developers have a customer support team who are responsible for water, electricity and gas, or property insurance.

-Other developers go further and can offer interior design services, finding the best financing conditions for real estate purchase.
+Other developers go further and offer interior design services or even help you find the best financing conditions for your real estate purchase.